Ogiver12/ogiver12.github.io/README.md

-# Fuck you James challinor 46 wallshead way newport church aston
+# Fuck you James challinor
 james challinor is a poopster